 Happy MLK Day, everyone.

 It’s true: Hamilton totally earns the hype.
 My sweetheart treated me to a touring company performance of the musical here in Boston last night, and it was the first time either of us had seen it.
-What a tour de force!
+It was a tour de force.

 It’s a constantly moving, singing, dancing, quite literally spinning masterpiece of intricate physical, vocal and emotional involvement among cast, crew, musicians, choreographers, set designers and visionaries.
 Everything is held aloft by Lin-Manuel Miranda’s brilliant rhythm, rhyme, and lyrical passion and inspired by Hamilton biographer Ron Chernow’s erudition.